Aurora-RGB/Docs/content/state-variables/localpcinfo.md

 Information is mostly provided by LibreHardwareMonitor

-On AMD Systems, CPU and GPU data is not available by default because of insecure driver used LibreHardwareMonitor.
+On AMD Systems, CPU and GPU data is not available by default because of insecure driver used by LibreHardwareMonitor.
 Go to Aurora Settings -> Plugin Management to enable it
 - **Battery**
   - **ChargeStatus**